zodac/tracker-profiles/README.md

 ## Trackers

-The available trackers come in three types:
+The available trackers come in the following types:

 - Headless: Can run with the browser in headless mode, meaning no UI browser is needed
 - Manual: There is some user interaction needed (a Captcha or 2FA to log in, etc.), requiring a UI browser
 - Non-English: If the tracker is not in English, a UI browser is required to translate the page
+- Cloudflare-Check: The tracker has a Cloudflare verification check this will need a UI browser to bypass (overrides **Manual** and **Non-English**)

 **Note:** Any tracker not listed in either section below has not been tested (most likely due to lack of an account).